 Included in our school community projects is our annual fundraiser to raise funds for a nominated charity.
-This year the charity we chose was the Coast Shelter who were collecting goods for Christmas hampers for the homeless.
-Our strong community spirit showed in the generous donations of goods collected to help others less fortunate.
+This year the charities we supported were for the Lismore flood victims and the Coast Shelter.
+The Coast Shelter collect goods for Christmas hampers for the homeless.
+Our strong community spirit showed in the generous financial support and donations of goods collected to help others less fortunate.